The Awakening Collective

 The Individualist stage

-The Individualist stage brings much deeper engagement with shadow material.
+The Individualist stage brings deeper engagement with shadow material.
 There is genuine curiosity about what lies beneath the surface and willingness to explore difficult emotions and hidden aspects of identity.
 Shadow work becomes part of the journey toward authenticity and self-understanding.
-The person may spend considerable time in therapy or journaling practices that surface unconscious content.
+The person may spend considerable time doing practices that surface unconscious content.

 The Autonomous stage